IPHIGÉNIE EN TAURIDE

 In 2014 Pinchgut Opera will perform Gluck’s Iphigénie en Tauride.
 This is a masterwork, rarely performed and understood.
 2014 marks 300 years since Gluck’s birth and we would like to mark this occasion with a work by a composer who is only remembered for a couple of pieces.
 Iphigénie en Tauride draws all of Gluck’s opera reforms to their natural conclusion and a work of great power and beauty is the result.

 Iphigénie en Tauride is Gluck's most dramatically involving work.
-It is about familial love and deep friendship, but the waters run deep, and noble aims of sacrifice, duty and protection are played out within the taught drama.
+It is about familial love and deep friendship, but the waters run deep, and noble aims of sacrifice, duty and protection are played out within the taut drama.
 Containing much of Gluck's best music; the title character will be sung by Caitlin Hulcup who brought the title role of Griselda to us to great acclaim.
 We’ve been looking for a role to bring her back to our audience.

 Iphigénie en Tauride will be conducted by Antony Walker, and directed by Lindy Hume – who has long wanted to do this work and has not yet.
 Joining Caitlin will be Australian baritone Grant Doyle, Brisbane tenor Christopher Saunders, Sydney mezzo Margaret Plummer and Sydney bass baritone Christopher Richardson, with Cantillation and Orchestra of the Antipodes on period instruments.